FirdausHisham/CoffeeWebsite2022/README.md

 # Internet Application Project - 2022

 ## Disclaimer!!!
-This project was meant to be my Internet Application Project in 2022 and never update it since then.
+This project was meant to be my Internet Application Project in 2022 and never updated it since then.
 Therefore, please feel free to check it out!

 ## Overview
 This project is a web application that includes: